List of awards and nominations received by Patrick Stewart

-Sir Patrick Stewart is an English actor and voice artist who has received numerous awards and nominations for his work on theatre, film and television.
+Sir Patrick Stewart is an English actor who has received numerous awards and nominations for his work on theatre, film and television.
 He was nominated for the Tony Award for Best Actor in a Play for his performance in the Broadway revival of William Shakespeare's Macbeth.
 He also received three Drama Desk Award nominations winning in 1992 for his performance in Charles Dickens' A Christmas Story.
 He also received two Laurence Olivier Awards out of five nominations for his performance in the Shakespeare tragedies Antony and Cleopatra (1979) and Hamlet (2009).
 He also received two Outer Critics Circle Awards for The Tempest, and Macbeth.
 For his work on television he received three Golden Globe Award nominations, three Screen Actors Guild Award nominations and four Primetime Emmy Award nominations.
 Stewart has also received three Grammy Award nominations winning in 1996.